Grave of the Fireflies (2005 film): Plot

-During another bombing, Seita breaks into a shop and steals food but is caught, beaten up by the store owner, taken to the police.
+During another bombing, Seita breaks into a shop and steals food, but is caught, beaten up by the owner, and taken to the police.
 After the bombing, Hisako comes to get Seita and is warned that if he does it again, she will be held responsible.
 As they are walking, Seita tries to explain his actions but Hisako tells him that she cannot feed them properly.
-Seita then runs away in anger back to the shelter where he breaks down into tears and Setsuko comforts him.
+Seita then runs away in anger back to the shelter where he breaks down into tears, and Setsuko comforts him.

 The following morning, Setsuko is trying to eat marbles, thinking they are fruit drops.
-Seita decides use the remaining money he has to buy her food.
-Meanwhile, an announcement is made by the emperor about the unconditional surrender of Japan, which Hisako and her children hear over the radio; Hana, Yuki, and Teizō are relieved the war is over while Natsu is shocked that they lost and Hisako simply goes to cook breakfast.
+Seita decides to use the remaining money he has to buy her food.
+The emperor makes an announcement about the unconditional surrender of Japan, which Hisako and her children hear over the radio.
+Hana, Yuki, and Teizō are relieved the war is over while Natsu is shocked that they lost, and Hisako simply goes to cook breakfast.
 Seita hears the news on the streets from a group of returning soldiers.
-He also learns that the imperial fleet was wiped out as well, meaning his father has died.
+He also learns that the imperial fleet was wiped out, meaning his father has died.
 Seita breaks down in grief, whereupon he is found by Yoshie.
 Yoshie tries to talk to Seita but he runs off.
-Yoshie later meets with Hisako and explains he plans to return to Tokyo.
+Yoshie later meets with Hisako and explains that he plans to return to Tokyo.
 He also reveals his encounter with Seita, which Natsu overhears.

-Seita returns to the shop, where the owners initially throw him out but he begs them to sell him food.
-Seita returns to the shelter to cook some food, only to find out that Setsuko has died, much to his devastation.
-Meanwhile, Natsu and Hisako go to find Seita and Setsuko now that the war is over.
+Seita returns to the shop from earlier, where the owners initially throw him out but he begs them to sell him food.
+Seita returns to the shelter to cook, only to find out that Setsuko has died, much to his devastation.
+Natsu and Hisako go to find Seita and Setsuko now that the war is over.
 They locate the bomb shelter and are shocked to see how Seita and Setsuko had been living.
 Natsu and Hisako continue searching for the siblings but are unsuccessful.
-Meanwhile, Seita takes Setsuko's body to the top of a hill, where he cremates her in a straw casket.
+Seita takes Setsuko's body to the top of a hill, where he cremates her in a straw casket.
 During the cremation, fireflies arrive in the night.
-Seita then takes some of his sister's bones and places them in the fruit-drop tin.
-After this, he goes to the railway station in Kobe, and dies.
+Seita takes some of his sister's bones and places them in the fruit-drop tin.
+Afterwards, he goes to the railway station in Kobe and eventually dies of starvation, just a day after a law was passed in Japan to protect child war victims.

-Following this flashback, both Natsu and Hisako leave the station.
-Natsu goes to the bridge where her family saw fireflies the first time.
-She feels guilty and unable to live with happened to Seita and Setsuko.
+Following this flashback, Natsu and Hisako leave the station.
+Natsu goes to the bridge where her family first saw the fireflies.
+She feels guilty and unable to live with what happened to Seita and Setsuko.
 Hisako slaps her, warning Natsu that the real war has begun and dying means losing before embracing her daughter as she cries.
-Later, Hisako and her children moved back to Tokyo and a law was passed in Japan to protect orphans affected by war.
-Hisako never again mentioned the war until her death.
+Natsu narrates that her family moved back to Tokyo, and Hisako never again mentioned the war for the rest of her life.